stdware/qmsetup/README.md

-# QtMediate CMake Modules
+# QMSetup: QtMediate CMake Modules

-**QMSetup**: CMake Modules for QtMediate and other projects.
+**QMSetup** is a set of CMake Modules for QtMediate and other projects.

 **This project is independent from Qt and other 3rdparty libraries.** Due to the fact that it encompasses some tools that need to be compiled, it's not suggested to be included as a subproject.